genome-spy/genome-spy/docs/grammar/transform/aggregate.md

 # Aggregate

-A minimal aggregate transform, which currently writes the number of data items in a group into the `count` field.
+The `aggregate` transform is currently minimal – it adds a new `count` field that contains the number of data items in a group.
+More aggregate operations will be added later.

 ## Parameters